Goût de France/ Good France 2019 - Embassy hosts Cyrène Randrianasolo [fr]

 New Delhi, 19 March 2019

-This year, the Embassy of France in India has decided to focus on the training of culinary professionals.
+This year, the Embassy of France in India decided to focus on the training of culinary professionals.
 A year after the State visit of the President of the French Republic, who placed the youth at the core of the bilateral relationship between France and India, it was decided that this priority would be extended to the gastronomy sector, too.

-In India, over 70 restaurants are part of Good France this year.
+In India, over 70 restaurants were part of Good France this year.
 Participation from India has been increasing steadily – up by 50% from last year in Delhi alone – which reflects the Indian public’s growing interest in exploring new flavours, especially French gastronomy, which is certainly among the best in the world!